MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/recommendations-governance.md

 # Dynamics 365 Guides in GxP regulated industries overview

 Production companies in regulated industries such as life science, food science, medical devices, and cosmetics are increasingly looking into digital technology to optimize business processes.
-One excellent example of such digital technology is the use of [Microsoft HoloLens](/hololens) devices together with the [Dynamics 365 Guides](../overview.md) software.
+One excellent example of such digital technology is the use of [HoloLens](/hololens) devices together with the [Dynamics 365 Guides](../overview.md) software.

 However, compliance with Good \{industry\} Practice (GxP) protocols isn't easy.
 It requires resources, expertise, training, and coordination among different teams and departments.
 It also poses significant challenges for efficiency, productivity, innovation, and competitiveness.
 For example, some common issues that pharmaceutical manufacturers face when they follow GxP protocols are human errors and inconsistencies, lack of visibility and collaboration, and inflexibility and inefficiency.